Cacti/documentation/How-To-Data-Queries.md

 ## SNMP Index is a STRING

 Some devices (like on a F5 BigIP) use a STRING to represent the Index due to the fact it is user configurable.
-In this case, we need Cacti to parse out the variable length Index.
+In this case we need Cacti to parse out the variable length Index.

 Sample of a STRING Index: